JHSt0ne/Kaggle---Competitions/House Prices Regression/README.md

-Completed model that predicts the price of houses
+Regression model that predicts the price of houses